Oven Roasted Tomato Herb Soup with Fresh Tomatoes includes vegetables that are roasted in the oven and then blended into a smooth soup.

 - Fresh herbs can be substituted for dried herbs, just be sure to double the amounts.

-- If you don't have an immersion/stick blender you can also puree the soup in a food processor or blender.
+- If you don't have an immersion/stick blender you can also puree the soup in a blender.
 If you're using a blender, purée the soup in batches.
-Don't fill the blender more than a third full at a time, and remember to hold down the lid while the blender is going.
+Don't fill the blender past the maximum fill line, the volume of the soup will expand as you blend, and open the vent to allow the steam to escape.

 - If the soup tastes too acidic add a pinch of baking soda.
 The baking soda will help to neutralize the acid in the tomatoes.